 About the Author

 Bernie Schein was born, bred, and Bar Mitzvahed in Beaufort, South Carolina.
 He was an educator for forty-five years, for many of them in Atlanta.
-He is the author of three books, has been published and featured in numerous newspapers and magazines, and interviewed on NPR and radio stations across the country.
+He is the author of three books, including If Holden Caulfield Were in My Classroom and the novel Famous All over Town.
+He has been published and featured in numerous newspapers and magazines, including Newsweek, the Jewish Advocate, Atlanta magazine, and the Atlanta Journal-Constitution, and interviewed on NPR and radio stations across the country.
 He is now an educational consultant as well as a humorist and raconteur.
 He and his wife live in Beaufort, South Carolina.